5 Steps to a Healthy Lawn

 - Hand dig small populations of weeds.
 There are some new tools on the market that make this easier.

-- Spot treat weeds using the most eco-friendly products available and for more eco-friendly weed control tips.
+- Spot treat weeds using the most eco-friendly products available.

 5) Be kind to the Environment